Ebazhanov/linkedin-skill-assessments-quizzes/object-oriented-programming/object-oriented-programming-quiz.md

 #### Q84.
 What is the difference between an interface and an abstract class?

 - [ ] Interfaces can contain code or data.
 Abstract classes do not contain code or data.
-A class can inherit from more than one abstract class but can only implement one interface
+A class can inherit from more than one abstract class but can implement only one interface.
 - [ ] Interfaces can contain code or data.
 Abstract classes do not contain code or data.
-A class can inherit from only one abstract class but can implement an unlimited number of interface
+A class can inherit from only one abstract class but can implement an unlimited number of interfaces.
 - [x] Abstract classes can contain code or data.
-Interface do not contain code or data.
-A class can inherit from only one abstract class but can implement an unlimited number of interfaces
+Interfaces do not contain code or data.
+A class can inherit from only one abstract class but can implement an unlimited number of interfaces.
 - [ ] Abstract classes can contain code or data.
-Interface do not contain code or data.
-A class can inherit from more than one abstract class but can only implement one interface
+Interfaces do not contain code or data.
+A class can inherit from more than one abstract class but can implement only one interface.

 #### Q85.
 What parameters are required to be passed to a class constructor?